 Prime Minister’s Scholarships for Latin America

 The Prime Minister’s Scholarship for Latin America (PMSLA) is a programme funded by the New Zealand government and administered by Education New Zealand.
-Applications are now open for the April 2018 round.

 - strengthen New Zealand institutions’ connections with their counterparts in key Latin America countries